 You have medical lectures and practical classes just 10 mins walk away from Christ’s.
 The large modern medical library holds a vast collection of sources in hard copy and online, and you have the opportunity to study a range of human skeletons and anatomical models.

 College level teaching provides ‘supervisions’ (small group teaching sessions).
 Our Fellows in Medical Sciences have links with the major teaching departments and the Clinical School, making it easy for us to access course information, find the best supervisors for any subjects and advise you on your options.
 The College also offers substantial travel awards, grants and prizes in Medicine (as in all subjects) to reward academic excellence.

 Bye-Fellows in Medicine:

+Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
-If you will be applying from outside the UK, we recommend that you also read our dedicated section for international students.
+If you're applying from outside the UK, please read our international students section.

 It is also very important to read the whole of the 'entry requirements' tab in the Medicine course information on the University Admissions website carefully before applying as there are a number of restrictions and details that you need to be aware of.

 If you will have finished school when you apply, read about post-qualification applications.